-Then, using your own patient cases, gain first-hand presentation experience in individual simulated oral examination sessions with 2 faculty, selected across the orthopaedic specialties.
+Then, using THREE of your own patient cases, gain first-hand presentation experience in individual simulated oral examination sessions with 2 faculty, selected across the orthopaedic specialties.
 Experience different questioning styles, get immediate feedback and advice, uncover common mistakes, and formulate ways to avoid trouble.

 Back by Popular Demand!